philipwalton/blog/articles/2015-12-05-why-im-excited-about-native-css-variables.md

 The above code isn't valid Sass (or CSS), but you should be able to understand what it's trying to accomplish.

 The last declaration is trying to use Sass's `darken` function on the `background-color` property that the `<button>` element could inherit from its parent `.alert` element.
-If the class `info` or `error` has been added to the alert (or if the background color has been arbitrarily changed via JavaScript or a user style), the button element wants to be able to respond to that.
+If the class `info` or `error` has been added to the alert (or if the background color has been arbitrarily set via JavaScript or a user style), the button element wants to be able to respond to that.

 Now, obviously this won't work in Sass because preprocessors don't know about the DOM structure, but hopefully it's clear why this type of thing could be useful.